This Morning star’s anger after wife spat on by a stranger in front of daughter

 This Morning presenter Tom Swarbrick has opened up about how his wife was spat at by a stranger in front of their eight-year-old daughter.

-The broadcaster explained to Ben Shepard and Cat Deeley that his wife was driving on a narrow lane in Kent when she stopped to let another driver pass.
-The driver pulled up beside her, gestured for her to wind her window down, and shouted a “volley” expletives before spitting phlegm in her face, he added.
+The LBC host explained to Ben Shepard and Cat Deeley that his wife was driving on a narrow lane in Kent when she stopped to let another driver pass.
+The driver pulled up beside her, gestured for her to wind her window down, and shouted a “volley” of expletives before spitting phlegm in her face, he added.

 "Our daughter was absolutely terrified," he recalled.